maximblaze/my-projects/README.md

 Product Analysis - Analysis of the mobile app "Delivery Club" that I prepared for my Product-management course from Mail.ru Group.

+Final Project PM - final project product-management Mail.ru group course made with Figma.
+Prototype of the mobile app of YULA.

 FIFA project - my own project, where I created a mobile app using Python framework KIVY.
 My app chooses group for teams playing in FIFA WC tournament.
 (32 teams)